Semi11ink/Scavenger_Hunt/README.md

 11. Make sure you have python installed.
 If not, run "sudo apt update" then "sudo apt install python3 python3-pip python3-venv" in the terminal
 12. Use "python3 --version" and "pip3 --version" to make sure everything is working
 13. In the Jetson terminal in VS Code, use "cd" to move into the "code" folder (ex. "cd scavenger_app/code")
-14. Run this command in the Jetson terminal in VS Code: "docker build -t my-jetson-app ."
+14. Run this command in the Jetson terminal in VS Code: "sudo docker build -t my-jetson-app ."
 (Yes, the period at the end is included.)
-15. Run this command: "docker run -it --runtime nvidia --network host -v $(pwd)/..:/app my-jetson-app"
+15. Run this command: "sudo docker run -it --runtime nvidia --network host -v $(pwd)/..:/app my-jetson-app"
 16. When the docker container opens, enter "cd code"
 17. Enter "python3 app-v3.py"
 18. You should see lots of stuff come up in the terminal, but at the end you should see "Running on all addresses (0.0.0.0)", "Running on https://127.0.0.1:5000", "Running on https://(your jetson's ip address)", and "Press CTRL+C to quit"